sstuden2255/HowPageRankWorks/README.md

-# Starter repository
+# How PageRank Works

+Team members:
+* Simon Studen
+* Nicholas Bradley

-The files in the [public](/public) directory are deployed to: https://cse442-22au.pages.cs.washington.edu/starter-repository/
+The files in the [public](/public) directory are deployed to: https://cse442-22au.pages.cs.washington.edu/fp/HowPageRankWorks/